AndrewFromMelbourne/raspifb16/README.md

 # libfb16
 The library itself.

+# tests
-# test
+## test
-A very simple test program that displays text on /dev/fd1
+A very simple test program that displays text and simple graphics

+## testColour
+Displays a hues at different brightness and saturation.

+## testft and testft2
+Tests programs for truetype fonts (Requires Freetype2).

+# boxworld
+A version of Boxworld or Sokoban (Requires a joystick).

+# fbpipe
+Display text from standard input.

+# puzzle-15
+A sliding puzzle (Requires a joystick).

+# splash
+A QOI image viewer.

 # raspinfo
 A program to display Raspberry Pi specific system information directly on